 What Protections do the Laws Provide?

-Protections against Discrimination
+Protections Against Discrimination

 That means an employer cannot take any adverse action against an employee, including, but not limited to:

-- Failure to hire
+- Failure to hire,

-- Failure to promote
+- Failure to promote, and

 On the basis of that person’s disability.
 Most of the cases our attorneys handle involve terminations or demotions.